Guidelines for Authors:

-Authors will have to register on https://journal.smdc.edu.pk/ to submit their manuscript.
+Authors will have to register on https://journal.smdc.edu.pk/ to submit their manuscripts.

-Manuscripts submitted in the Journal of Shalamar Medical & Dental College (JSHMDC) will be considered if neither the article nor any of its contents have been submitted /published in any other journal.
+Manuscripts submitted in the Journal of Shalamar Medical & Dental College (JSHMDC) will be considered if neither the article nor its contents have been submitted /published in any other journal.

-Undertaking: Authors must upload an undertaking signed by all the authors with paper submission, Conflicts of Interest Declaration and Author Agreement Form is available on author’s dashboard.
+Undertaking: Authors must upload an undertaking signed by all the authors with paper submission, Conflicts of Interest Declaration, and Author Agreement Form is available on the author’s dashboard.

 Authors should meet all the four criteria for authorship as recommended by International Committee of Medical Journal Editors (ICMJE).

-Please refer to research and publications ethics policy before submission of research work.
+RESEARCH & PUBLICATION ETHICS POLICY: Please refer to the research and publications ethics policy before submission of research work.

-Conflict of interest: The authors must state any ‘Conflict of Interest’ in the manuscript or on a Conflict of Interest form which can be downloaded from author’s dashboard.
+CONFLICT OF INTEREST: The authors must state any ‘Conflict of Interest’ in the manuscript or on a Conflict of Interest form, which can be downloaded from the author’s dashboard.